VolkerH/Jupyter-Napari-Desktop/README.md

 ## Base image

 As a first step, we just build a docker image to run a bare-bones jupyter desktop.
 All the necessary files are in [`01-jupyter-desktop`](./01-jupyter-desktop).
-This have basically just been vendored (fancy name for copied into this repo) from the official [Jupyter project](https://github.com/jupyterhub/jupyter-remote-desktop-proxy).
+This have basically just been vendored (fancy name for copied into this repo) from the official [Jupyter Remote Desktop Proxy](https://github.com/jupyterhub/jupyter-remote-desktop-proxy) with minor modifications.
+In particular, we make the following modifications:
+* In the first line of the [Dockerfile](./01-jupyter-desktop/Dockerfile) we choose a more recent docker base image from the jupyter project after `FROM:`.
+For a list of the base image tags see here (https://hub.docker.com/r/jupyter/base-notebook/tags).
+To learn more about what's in the base images refer to the Jupyter docker stacks documentation [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).
+* We install a few additional ubuntu packages, that we will need for subsequent build steps that will be based on our base dektop docker image.
+In particular we add  `libqt5x11extras5-dev` which will later be needed for napari and  `build-essential` which is needed for e.g. scikit-image.
+Other additions are mainly for convenience when working with the desktop `nano`, `vim`, `mousepad` provide a selection of editors and `git` is always handy.

 ## Modifying the base image or building on top?